-Selective licensing applies to private rented properties located in specific areas across the borough to single households only.
+Selective licensing applies to all privately rented properties occupied by single households located in specific areas across the borough.
 These areas are split as Scheme 1 and Scheme 2.

 What is a household?

 A household is either a single person or members of the same family who live together.
 A family includes people who are: